jeffdn/rust-canteen/README.md

 ## Description

 Canteen is the first project that I'm implementing in Rust.
 It's a simple clone of [Flask](http://flask.pocoo.org), my very favorite Python web framework.
-The code for the library is located above in the `rust-canteen` directory, and there is code for an example implementation in the [canteen-impl](https://github.com/jeffdn/canteen-impl) repository.
+There is code for an example implementation in the [canteen-impl](https://gitlab.com/jeffdn/canteen-impl) repository.

 ## Usage